RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 SpoutAPI - https://github.com/SpoutDev/Spout/tree/master/api/src/main/java/org/spout/api
 (javadocs/thanks Kashike) - http://vq.lc/ (all) http://vq.lc/api/ (API)
 https://github.com/SpoutDev/Spout/blob/master/LICENSE.txt
 LGPL unless commits are 6 months old, then it is MIT.
-All of SpoutAPI¡¯s current code is MIT Except for the BukkitBridge compat layer which is GPL.
+All of SpoutAPIâ€™s current code is MIT Except for the BukkitBridge compat layer which is GPL.
 TridentSDK - https://github.com/TridentSDK
 No one has seriously considered trident